jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 This is used for transferring R(O)HF or CASSCF orbitals.

 (2) `dal2fch a.dat a.fch -no`
 This is used for transferring CASCI/CASSCF natural orbitals and corresponding natural orbital occupation numbers.
-To transfer MOs from Gaussian to Dalton, see Section 4.5.18 fch2dal.
+To transfer MOs from Gaussian to Dalton, see [4.5.18 fch2dal](#4518-fch2dal).

 ## 4.5.14 dat2fch
 Transfer MOs from GAMESS (.inp/.dat file) to Gaussian .fch file.
 Note that dat2fch can not generate a .fch file from scratch.
 The user must provide a .fch(k) file, and MOs in that file will be replaced.
 Four examples are shown and explained below